XETRA-FM: Ownership and programming changes

-John Lynch/Noble Broadcasting (1985-1996)
+John Lynch/Noble Broadcasting (1985–1996)

-In 1985, Noble Broadcast Group's owner, Ed Noble, passed away.
+In 1985, Noble Broadcast Group's owner, Ed Noble, died.
 Following this, Lynch, who had continued to manage 91X's programming operations, purchased the company.
 Under Lynch's management, 91X was one of the top-rated and most influential alternative stations in America throughout the 1980s and 1990s.

-Jacor Communications (1996-1999)
+Jacor Communications (1996–1999)

 On February 6, 1996, Jacor Communications announced plans to acquire Noble Broadcast Group Inc, including the U.S. marketing and operating rights to 91X, for $152 million.
 The acquisition was completed later the same year; simultaneously, the Mexican concession was transferred to XETRA Comunicaciones, S.A. de C.V.

-Clear Channel Communications (1999-2005)
+Clear Channel Communications (1999–2005)

 In 1999, Jacor was acquired by Clear Channel Communications.
 The modern rock format of 91X was retained, but tweaked to prevent overlap with Clear Channel's other San Diego rock outlets KIOZ and KGB-FM.

 In 2005, the FCC amended its ownership rules to make leases of foreign stations attributable to ownership within the U.S. market they serve; this placed Clear Channel over the FCC's 8-station limit for the San Diego market.
 This also included LMA deals on domestic stations.
 Because of this, Clear Channel was forced to spin off the operating rights to 3 of its Mexican stations.

 A new entity was formed to operate XETRA-FM, along with sister stations XHRM-FM and XHITZ, and a wall was put up in Clear Channel's San Diego office to physically separate studios, operations, and staff of the newly formed cluster.
 A new entrance was built at the back of the building to access the studios for the divested stations.

 Return to local ownership

-Finest City Broadcasting (2005-2009)
+Finest City Broadcasting (2005–2009)

 Finest City Broadcasting, a new company under the direction of former Clear Channel San Diego VP/Market Manager Mike Glickenhaus, took over operations of three of the four Mexican stations; Clear Channel temporarily retained the fourth, XHOCL-FM, before selling it to MVS Radio.
 Simultaneously, the concession was transferred to a new company, Comunicación XERSA, S.A. de C.V., owned 51% by silent Mexican investors and 49% by a Mexican company owned by Finest City (Controladora Finest City, S. de R.L. de C.V.).
 Glickenhaus left FCB in May 2007.